Bikram Yoga class is for beginners, NO advanced postures.

 Arrive 15-20 minutes early to get settled, check out the studio and complete some paperwork, or skip the paperwork and click the SIGN UP NOW button.

 Be sure to always stay well hydrated before class, drinking plenty of water throughout the day.
 Heavy foods close to class time may not feel so good on the belly, a light snack 1-2 hours before should be fine but everyone is different.
-Your only goals for your first class will be to stay in the room for the duration of the class and just get used to the heat.
+Your only goals for your first class will be to breathe and take care of yourself.
 Always listen to your body and sit down if you need a break.
 You have your whole life to do yoga and this is only your first day, during your Intro Month you are sure to notice some positive changes.

 You won’t get TOO hot.
 We keep the room at 105°F with 40% humidity.
 This combination will help your body to open up and allow your skin to get nice and sweaty, cooling you down naturally.
 If you ever feel overwhelmed during class, just sit down on your mat with your head above your heart and your chest open.
 Take a few slow, deep breaths and notice how your heart rate decreases the more still you are.
 Stand back up and rejoin class when you’re feeling ready.
 You always have tomorrow to come back!

-Shoes should be left by the door, or on the floor under the bench.
+Shoes should be left by the door, on the floor under the benches or on the shoe rack.
 This will help keep our studio clean and the cubbies free of dirt.
 Place all other items either in a cubby outside of the yoga room or in one of the locker rooms.
 Cell phones should be switched OFF no vibration.
 If you have extenuating circumstances, please discuss other options with the director in order to have consistency among the teachers.

 Bikram Yoga is a beginner series of 26 hatha yoga postures and two breathing exercises derived from the Ghosh lineage.
-Bikram Choudhury developed this sequence in the 70’s and began teaching it at his studios in both California and Hawaii.
-In the 90’s he began training others to teach his yoga and now there are thousands of teachers and privately owned studios worldwide.
 All of our teachers are certified in this style of yoga.